HendrikKuehne/AdventOfCode2022/README.md

 * Day 15: Solution for parts one and two
 * Day 17: Part one solved, attempted but not solved part two
 * Day 18: Solutions for parts one and two
-* Day 21: Solution for part one
+* Day 21: Solutions for parts one and two